microsoft/azure-devops-rust-api/README.md

 # Azure DevOps Rust API Generator

-> This is an unofficial Azure DevOps Rust API crate generator.
->
-> It is in early development and only a subset of function has been tested, so there will be issues and breaking changes.
->
 > If you find any issues then please raise them via [Github](https://github.com/microsoft/azure-devops-rust-api/issues).

 This repo auto-generates a Rust Azure DevOps API crate ([`azure_devops_rust_api`](azure_devops_rust_api/)) from the Azure DevOps OpenAPI spec [`vsts-rest-api-specs`](https://github.com/MicrosoftDocs/vsts-rest-api-specs).